nicholaskim6/reddit-ticker-scraper/README.md

 Outputs summary data on frequency of mentions for stock tickers.
 Also outputs raw submission data from the API call.
 All output is directed to a "data" folder made locally by the script.

 # Basic Functionality
-Given a time window and subreddit, collects data on all stock ticker mentions
+Given a time window and subreddit, collects data on all stock ticker mentions <br>
  -Fields:
    -"Titles" - number of thread titles a given ticker appeared in -"Score" - cumulative upvotes for all threads where a given ticker appeared in the title